 Forest Rangers is a reading group exploring the current state of the commons and their possible future.
 With a particular focus discussing the state of alternative art spaces, natural resources, education, open source economics and outer space migration, we hope to establish a comprehensible set of understandings and goals to nurture our common resources.
 Each group is lead by a researcher in order to spark conversation and prompt ideas inviting participants to share their experiences and thoughts.

-The project is hosted at Jupiter Woods for its entire duration, culminating in the recording of 5 podcasts and a live event in 2019.
+The project is hosted at Jupiter Woods for its entire duration culminated in the recording of a live event in December 2019.

 A Familiar Unknown

 24th September, 12th November, 17th December - 6.30- 8pm

 In this final Forest Rangers event, we invite the public to participate in a live broadcast from Jupiter Woods where we will perform stories written in previous sessions that consider possible collective futures for outer space dwelling.
 Designed by Andrew Friend and Sitraka Rakotoniaina from V.V.F.A, participants will be invited to plug into a ‘nine-person instrument’ each playing one of nine synthesizers to generate a soundscape for alternative space migration.